Kubernetes Deployment

 mir tools config edit

-# target: nats://<cluster_ip>:31422
+# Set target: nats://<cluster-ip>:31422

-mir ctx k8s
+mir ctx production

 mir dev ls